Ethorbit/Anti-AFK/README.md

-# Anti-AFK is almost complete
-Functionality is finished but compatibility with other systems is being tested

 # Anti-AFK
 Anti-AFK is a completely external program that can execute buttons and move your mouse when you are inactive to trick systems that check for inactivity into thinking that you are active when you actually aren't.